ngs-docs/2017-ucsc-metagenomics/index.md

 [Circos for viz](circos_tutorial.html)

 What next?
-CAzy, KEGG, etc.
+Workflows; CAzy, KEGG; etc.

 <!-- See [the complete table of contents](toc.html) -->